PrestaShop/prestashop.github.io/news/_posts/releases/2020-09-01-prestashop-1-7-7-0-beta2-release.md

 Here’s how you can help:

-- [Install it](http://doc.prestashop.com/display/PS17/Installing+PrestaShop) and test that there is no regression compared to the 1.7.6 version
+- [Install this beta version](http://doc.prestashop.com/display/PS17/Installing+PrestaShop), optionally as an upgrade to a copy of your current shop, and test that everything works well compared to the previous version, 1.7.6
 - If you develop modules or themes, test them on this version
 - Test the migrated back-office order pages: the add order page and the order detail page
 - Test the auto-upgrade plugin (you can manually provide the Beta 2 zip file to the auto upgrade, in order to test it)